aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-a value which represents if the workbook uses the 1904 date system.
+Gets a value which represents if the workbook uses the 1904 date system.

 **Returns:**
 boolean